Fall Protection Strategies For Above Metal Roofs

 Above Metals also places a strong emphasis on design flexibility and customization.
 With options for striations to reduce oil canning, a variety of coil and sheet paint finishes, and custom fabrication capabilities, clients can match their metal roofing to the unique requirements of their projects.
 Their mission is rooted in customer satisfaction, long-term business relationships, and innovation, backed by reliable delivery and exceptional service.
 Serving contractors and builders across South, Eastern, and Central Florida, Above Metals has earned a reputation as a dependable partner in the roofing industry.

-Why Are Compatible Fall Protection Anchors Critical For Standing Seam Panels?
+Why Are Non-Penetrating Anchors Important for Standing Seam Panels?

 On the fall protection side of things, the stakes are equally high.
 OSHA requires 100% fall protection for anyone working at height, yet not every anchor system is suitable for standing seam panels.
 Anchors that don't match the seam profile or material gauge can slip, deform, or even fail under load, leaving workers at serious risk.
 Non-penetrating anchors, such as clamp-on seam anchors and peak-mounted tie-off solutions, protect both the roof and the people working on it.